For Epic Cheers go-live support, please contact NYP IS at nypres.service-now.com/nyp-portal or 212-746-4357

 Other individuals not on the SPIRT core or virtual teams may be convened by a core team member based on the incident.
 Such individuals may include, but are not limited to, department administrators or subject matter experts.

-Once an incident has been reported and declared, the incident must be contained to prevent further harm.
+Once an incident has been reported and declared, the incident should be contained to prevent further harm.
 By means of example, the following containment steps may be taken:

-• For IT security-related incidents, such as an infected system on the WCM network, any network cables should be disconnected immediately, and the system should remain powered on to allow for further investigation.
+• For IT security-related incidents, such as an infected system on the WCM network, network connections should be disabled, and the system should remain powered on but not used to allow for further investigation.

 Effective containment stops damage from being done and allows assessment of the scope of the incident and the initiation of remediation activities.